 This Supplemental CRMP has been developed in response to Programmatic Agreement Stipulation IV(B) and Stipulation II(C)(8 - 11 and 19).
-In 2015, TRC completed the Champlain Hudson Power Express HVDC Transmission Line Project Cultural Resources Management Plan which was revised in 2021.
-This document provided detailed procedures for unanticipated discoveries, monitoring during construction-related ground disturbance, and monitoring during post-construction operations; all stipulations of the CRMP (2021) remain applicable.
+TRC completed the Champlain Hudson Power Express HVDC Transmission Line Project Cultural Resources Management Plan which was finalized in 2021 (TRC 2021).
+This document provided detailed procedures for unanticipated discoveries, monitoring during construction-related ground disturbance, and monitoring during post-construction operations; all stipulations of the CRMP (TRC 2021) remain applicable.

-Current design and engineering requirements indicate effects to historic and landscape resources may also require consideration throughout project execution; this Supplemental CRMP supports streamlined coordination and consultation with NYSHPO through agreement on programmatic allowances and treatments.
+Current design and engineering requirements indicate effects to historic and landscape resources may also require consideration throughout project execution; this Supplemental CRMP supports streamlined coordination and consultation with NY SHPO through agreement on programmatic allowances and treatments.
 This Supplemental CRMP provides structure and process for implementing requirements of the Programmatic Agreement and the CRMP (2021).